 [Check out the fascinating views of Ladakh on a road trip]

-The main base of supplies to this Ladakh area was situated at an altitude of 11,500 ft at Leh.
+The main base of supplies to this beautiful view of Ladakh area was situated at an altitude of 11,500 ft at Leh.
 On the northern side, a Forward Supply Depot (FSD) provided deployment up to the Siachen and Turtok sectors via the Nubra valley.
 Before, supplies from Leh to the FSD were carried out through pack transport over Ladakh range and through airlifting to Thoise which had only a gravel airstrip.
 During winter season pack transport through Khardung La pass became difficult and the Air Force also was extremely reluctant to use the Thoise airstrip as the engines of the Avro aircraft which were mounted low sucked grit and dust.